 Use a tiller to prepare the planting site.
 Use a soil thermometer to ensure that the soil attains at least temperatures of between 41 and 46 degrees—Scatter 250-400 seeds over a square meter of the planting area.
 Use a rake to cover the bases.

-They require light coverage with around one inch of the soil.
+They require light coverage with around one inch of soil.
 If you cover the seeds with more soil, they emerge at different times.
-Some may even fail to germinate since they exhaust the food reserves before they reach the ground level.
+Some may even fail to germinate since they exhaust the food reserves before reaching ground level.

 Step 5: Irrigation

 Carry out thorough watering of the planting site.
-Ensure you feed the plants with at least an inch of water every week.
+Ensure you feed the plants at least an inch of water weekly.
 If the conditions are optimal, hemp seeds emerge faster and will reach a height of 12 inches before the fourth week after planting.
-At that height, it covers up to 90 percent of the ground, which suppresses the growth of weeds.
+It covers up to 90 percent of the ground at that height, suppressing weeds’ growth.

 Step 6: Fertilizer Application

-Every spring season, ensure you apply an NPK fertilizer with the ratio 4:12:8.
-Besides, carry out a soil pH test every year to ensure that there is no change in the pH range.
-It is a common occurrence, especially when you add compost to the site.
+Every spring season, please apply an NPK fertilizer with the ratio 4:12a.
+Also, carry out a soil pH test every year to ensure no change in the pH range.
+It is common, especially when you add compost to the site.

-When you are planting the seeds, examine to see whether there are some with damages or discoloration, and remove them.
+When planting the seeds, examine them to see if there are some with damage or discoloration, and remove them.
 Another important thing is that you should adhere to all legal requirements, including getting a permit before you grow hemp.

 Leave a comment